raulpcarreras/onfit-online/CONTRIBUTING.md

 ## Dependency Management

-We use Pnpm Workspaces to manage dependencies across the monorepo.
+We use **pnpm** with workspaces to manage dependencies across the monorepo.
 This allows for shared dependencies and easier management of package versions.
+The project uses **pnpm 10.12.4** with Corepack for optimal performance.

 #### Shared Dependencies